keshav137/ocr_analytics/README.md

 ## Part 4

-For this part, I picked the 2nd option, where I created a Flask API to serve analytics data from the the `minutely_parsed_total` and `hourly_parsed_total` tables to a React application which displays the analytics data using line charts.
+For this part, I picked the 2nd option, where I created a Flask API to serve analytics data from the `minutely_parsed_total` and `hourly_parsed_total` tables to a React application which displays the analytics data using line charts.

 The Flask API is running in tmux and is documented in this file:
 [link](https://github.com/keshav137/ocr_analytics/blob/main/backend/scripts/server.py)